How flexibility can enhance catalysis: Catalysts with an asymmetric discriminative switch

-We indicate by $C_{\s_c}\.S_k$ and $C_{\s_c}\.P_k$ that a catalyst in state $\s_c$ is bound to a single particle of the substrate at site $k$ and consider the following down-hill path: \beq \nonumber \eeq to which we add the following down-hill paths to prevent kinetic traps: \beq
+{\c If relaxing the assumption that the two binding sites are equivalent, we have a total of five parameters describing the catalyst: $\e_c$, $\e_{cs}^1$, $\d_{cs}^1$, $\e_{cs}^2$, $\d_{cs}^2$.} We indicate by $C_{\s_c}\.S_k$ and $C_{\s_c}\.P_k$ that a catalyst in state $\s_c$ is bound to a single particle of the substrate at site $k$ and consider the following down-hill path: \beq \nonumber \eeq to which we add the following down-hill paths to prevent kinetic traps: \beq